-On January 1, 2014, we entered into a Non-Continuous Aircraft Dry Lease with Birardi (the "Birardi Dry Lease") to replace the Lease Agreement, whereby the fee was increased to \$3611.00 per hour.
-In addition, we entered into a separate Non-Continuous Aircraft Dry Lease with M+M X, LLC, a company that is jointly owned by Mr. Brown the ("M+M Lease") under substantially similar terms as the Birardi Dry Lease with an identical fee of \$3611.00 per hour.
+On January 1, 2014, we entered into a Non-Continuous Aircraft Dry Lease (the "Birardi Dry Lease") with Birardi Investments, LLC ("Birardi"), a company that is fifty-percent (50%) owned by our CEO, President and Chairman of the Board of Directors, Mr. Brown.
+The Birardi Dry Lease replaced a previous lease with Birardi which makes a Sabreliner aircraft available to Euronet for transportation of executives for up to 110 hours per year, with no minimum usage requirements, in consideration of payment of a fee of \$3611.00 per hour.
+In addition, we entered into a separate Non-Continuous Aircraft Dry Lease with M+M X, LLC, a company that is jointly owned by Mr. Brown (the "M+M Lease") under substantially similar terms as the Birardi Dry Lease with an identical fee of \$3611.00 per hour.
 The M+M Lease makes a Cessna Model 750 aircraft available to Euronet for transportation of executives.
-The Audit Committee of the Board examined the Birardi Dry Lease and the M+M Lease and determined that the terms of each arrangement were fair to Euronet.
+The Audit Committee of the Board examined the Birardi Dry Lease and the M+M Lease and determined that those terms were fair to Euronet.
+The total amount paid to Birardi and M+M X, LLC under the lease agreements during the year 2014 was \$5,465 and \$344,288, respectively.